 a.
 Is the area where you’re buying property suitable for long-term investment?

 b.
 Have you checked the prices of other similar projects in the same area?

 c.
 Is there any rental demand in the area in the next few years?

 d.
 Are there other mega projects, new roads, or other development projects under construction if the area is not yet populated?

 e.
 Is it an area that offers strong capital growth?

 f.
-Are you buying the property from the trusted developer?
+Are you buying the property from a trusted developer?

 g.
-Are you dealing through real estate agent or on your own with the help of solicitor?
+Are you dealing through a real estate agent or on your own with the help of a solicitor?